 What type of content do you primarily create?

-Also known as promo videos, these videos can highlight a product’s features, explain how they solve relevant problems, explore what life could be like with the product, and stress the challenges people face without it.
+Also known as promo videos, these videos show what static content can't: they highlight features, solve problems visually, showcase life with the product, and remind viewers of the frustrations they face without it.

-Before we get to the examples, let’s quickly go over the steps to create a product demo:
+Before we get to the examples, let's quickly go over the steps to create a product demo video.
+A product demo video is a short video that demonstrates how a product works, highlighting its key features and benefits to potential customers.

 - Define your audience.
 Think about your target audience's frustrations, motivations, and favorite video platforms.
 For example, if you're selling running shoes to a Gen Z audience, a short-form TikTok video might be the best format for a product demonstration.